isolinear-labs/Neosynth/README.md

 ![Demo](demo.png)

-NeoSynth is a cyberpunk-themed music and video player web application that allows users to create, save, and manage playlists.
-Built with a modern tech stack and designed with a neon-infused aesthetic, it provides a unique way to organize and play your media.
+NeoSynth is a cyberpunk themed music and video streaming web application that allows users to create, save, and manage playlists.
+Built with a modern features and designed with a neon-infused aesthetic, it provides a unique way to organize and play your media!

 ## Features

-- Play audio and video files from URLs
+- Play audio and video files from network locations / storage
 - Create and manage multiple playlists
-- Drag and drop support for links and media files
-- Basic local user authentication and profile saving
 - Shuffle mode with intelligent track selection
 - Responsive design for both desktop and mobile
-- Persistent settings and preferences

-## Technology Stack

-- **Frontend**: Vanilla JavaScript, HTML5, CSS3
-- **Backend**: Node.js, Express
-- **Database**: MongoDB
-- **Deployment**: Docker and Kubernetes ready
+- Multiple themes ready to use
+- Modular design to allow easy implementation of features and themes

 ## Getting Started